hikemalliday/checkers-react/README.md

 ### Go ahead and try it!

 Play a game against youself under the New Game page, then click the export replay button.
 Then, go to the Replays page.
-Your gmae will be the highest numbered ID in the drop down list.
+Your game will be the highest numbered ID in the drop down list.
 Run the replay!

 #### DEV NOTES:
 My second project created with ReactJS, as well as my second project created with Typescript.
 TypeScript certainly did not solve any problems for me, I merely forced myself to build with it to expose myself to it.